aditya-2703/DATA-SCIENCE/README.md

 ----

--->This repo consist of basics of data science.
+-->This repo consist basics of data science.

 ----